python/cpython/Doc/library/subprocess.rst

    Arguments are:

    *args* should be a string, or a sequence of program arguments.
-The program to execute is normally the first item in the args sequence or string, but can be explicitly set by using the executable argument.
+The program to execute is normally the first item in the args sequence or the string if a string is given, but can be explicitly set by using the *executable* argument.

    On Unix, with *shell=False* (default): In this case, the Popen class uses :meth:`os.execvp` to execute the child program. *args* should normally be a